spl-research/DocFinder/README.md

 # DocFinder
-Example project for search file base on file name or content this version is only work for txt file format.
+Example project for search file base on file name or content this version is only work for txt, pdf file format.

 ## Setup
 Install Elasticsearch with Docker